Facebook Hacks Every Startup Should Know

 Why?
 Because:

-• They are a vital part of Facebook, and they should be part of your Facebook marketing strategy even if people like to complain about them.
+• They are a vital part of Facebook and should be part of your marketing strategy, even if people like to complain about them.

 • It's tough to grow a targeted and active page without spending some money on ads to help find qualified potential customers.